rsync To Keep Two Machines Synchronized¶

 We may not want to manually run this script every time we want to synchronize, so the next step is to do this automatically.
 Suppose you want to run this script at 11 PM every night.
-To automate using Rocky Linux, use crontab:
+To automate this, use crontab:

 This will pull up the cron, which may look something like this:

 # Edit this file to introduce tasks to be run by cron. # # Each task to run has to be defined through a single line # indicating with different fields when the task will be run # and what command to run for the task # # To define the time you can provide concrete values for # minute (m), hour (h), day of month (dom), month (mon), # and day of week (dow) or use '*' in these fields (for 'any'). # # Notice that tasks will be started based on the cron's system # daemon's notion of time and timezones. # # Output of the crontab jobs (including errors) is sent through # email to the user the crontab file belongs to (unless redirected). # # For example, you can run a backup of all your user accounts # at 5 a.m every week with: # 0 5 * * 1 tar -zcf /var/backups/home.tgz /home/ # # For more information see the manual pages of crontab(5) and cron(8) # # m h dom mon dow command

 What this says is to run this command at 00 minute, 23 h, every day, every month, and every day of the week.
 Save your cron entry with: